Arthur-Milchior/Anki-postpone-reviews/README.md

 ## Internal
-This add-on does not change any method.
+This add-on does not change any methods.
 Of course, it adds actions in menus.

 ## Version 2.0
-There is nothing similar in version 2.0 as far as I know
+There is nothing similar in version 2.0 as far as I know.

 ## TODO
 ### Adding smaller intervals to cards due later